jadecobra/python_tdd_exercises/source/data_structures/none.rst

         self.assertIsNotNone((1, 2, 3, 'n'))
         self.assertIsInstance(None, tuple)

-  and the terminal displays an :doc:`/exceptions/AssertionError` for the instance test
+  and the terminal shows an :doc:`/exceptions/AssertionError` for the instance test

   .. code-block:: python